CMalaitai/Quiz-Quest/README.md

 **Resource reference**: Digital Technologies & Hangarau Matihiko 1.7A Version 2

 ### Introduction/Kupu Aratak
-This assessment activity requires you to createa quiz program in a programming language and include questions on a topic of your choice.
+This assessment activity requires you to create a quiz program in a programming language and include questions on a topic of your choice.
 You are going to be assessed on how well you structure and refine your program.
 A well-structured, refined program will have code that is easy to follow, update and maintain, and is free from bugs.
 You may work with others while discussing potential problem solutions or generating your questions, but all of your program must be entirely constructed and written by you.

 ## Task/Hei Mahi
 Decide on the purpose for your quiz.
 For example,a quiz to help the user to study the road code or a study aid for an upcoming exam in another subject or a quiz to help your classmates learn Te Reo.